The Nanochromis transvestitus is a stunning cichlid in a dainty package!

 Note: Cichlids from different parts of the world should not generally be kept together due to the different “body language” of each group of cichlids.
 Mixing them can lead to attacks that will result in a quick death, intimidation leading to stress and disease, or mutations due to cross breeding.

-Sexual Differences: Males have elongated anal and dorsal fins and no patterning in any fins except for the bars on the body that run up into the dorsal fin.
+Males are slightly larger and have elongated anal and dorsal fins.
+There is no patterning in any fins except for the bars on the body that run up into the dorsal fin.
 Females have a red belly, black and white stripes on the tail fin, and the same striped patterning on the back edges of the anal and dorsal fin.

 Start out with 5 to 8 juveniles, and a pair should form from that group.
 Remove the other fish and leave the pair in the tank to keep the bond strong.
 The female will flare her fins and bend her body into an “S” shape in a way that shows off her bright red belly.
 They swim around each other until they stop and flare their fins again with their mouths wide open.
 She and the male will then dig out a trench under a heavy object and the female will deposit about 40-70 white oblong eggs.

 The female will tend to the eggs and fry while the male keeps guard outside of the formed cave.
 They will hatch in about 2 to 5 days (3 days at 78° F or 26° C) as “larval fry” and will not start swimming for another week.
 The fry grow quickly and can be fed micro worms and then baby brine shrimp.
 Their sex is easily discerned due to the patterning on the female's tailfin.
 If desired after breeding, the fry can handle a slow rise of the pH to 6 or 7.0.
 See the general description of how to breed Cichlids in Breeding Freshwater Fish: Cichlids.